quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## Modify profiles

 The ETM calculates the hourly production and demand of gas, electricity, heat, and hydrogen.
-It is now also possible to upload and work with your own curves in the **[Flexibility → Modify Profiles][modify curves slide]** section.
+It is now also possible to upload and work with your own curves in the **[Flexibility → Modify Profiles](/scenario/flexibility/curve_upload/upload-curves)** section.
 There are three types of profiles you can modify:

 1. Demand profiles (e.g. electric buses, industrial heating)
 2. Production profiles (e.g. solar PV, wind offshore)
 3. Price curves (e.g. for power interconnectors)

 The chart on the right shows all profiles which you may customise.
 If you upload a custom profile this is directly reflected in the chart.